stevencurtis/NetworkManager/README.md

 A simple tested network library.

+## Supports
+- Get
+- Patch
+- Put
+ - Delete

+To use the network manager you must `import NetworkLibrary`.

 This provides an `AnyNetworkManager` that can be stored in a property

 `private var networkManager: AnyNetworkManager<URLSession>?`